Tuesday, May 22, 2012

 Thursday's Essay Preview

-The first paragraph of Thursday's essay, "When I get up in the morning" reads as follows:
+The first paragraph of Thursday's essay, "Forgiveness Forces You to Grow Beyond What You Were,'" reads as follows:

 Thursday's Essay Excerpt - from the last paragraph of the essay